netakoylab/H317/README.md

 # H317 3D printer

-The main idea of this training project is the effective use of parts from past projects
+The main idea of this training project is the effective use of parts from previous projects

 <p align="center">
   <img src="images/main-view.jpg">